jeffrom/tunk/README.md

 ### release candidates

 Prerelease versions can be released on the main branch in additional to regular releases.
 For example, running `tunk rc` will create tag `v1.2.3-rc.0`.
 If tunk is called again with the same arguments on a later commit (that results in the same version `v1.2.3`), it will be tagged `v1.2.3-rc.1`, and so on. tunk ignores the build metadata portion of semver strings.

+### validation mode

+tunk can be run in validation mode, which will print any invalid commits, taking into account allowed commit types and scopes, as well as configured policies.
+To run it against all commits since the last release, use: `tunk --check-commits`.
+To check subjects only, use `tunk --check-commit "my commit subject"`, or `echo "my commit subject" | tunk --check-commit -`.

 ### continuous integration